Seventeen (South Korean band): Awards and achievements

 Seventeen have won numerous awards both in South Korea and internationally.
 The group earned their first-ever weekly music show win on May 4, 2016, for "Pretty U" on the Show Champion.
 In their debut year, they won three rookie awards.
-They have since won a number of Bonsang (main prize) and Daesang (grand prize) awards from various year-end award shows.
+They have since won a number of daesang (grand prize) and bonsang (main prize) awards from various year-end award shows.
 They won the Best Dance Performance Award at the MAMA Awards in 2017, 2018, 2022, and 2023.
 In 2023 and 2024, FML and Seventeenth Heaven garnered the group MAMA Album of the Year awards.

 On October 28, 2020, Seventeen received a Prime Minister's Commendation at the Korean Popular Culture and Arts Awards, in honor for their contribution to the development of South Korea's contemporary pop culture and arts.
-In September 2021, the group was awarded the Minister of Culture, Sports and Tourism Award at the 2021 Newsis K-EXPO Cultural Awards.
+In September 2021, the group was awarded the Minister of Culture, Sports and Tourism Award at the 2021 Newsis K-Expo Cultural Awards.
+Seventeen were then awarded the Presidential Commendation on October 23, 2025, at the 16th Korea Popular Culture and Arts Awards.
+Jeonghan and Wonwoo received the commendation on the behalf of the group while the remaining members were on their North American tour.
+At the time, both Jeonghan and Wonwoo were serving their mandatory military services and received permission from the relevant authorities to attend.

 Seventeen was the first-ever K-pop artist featured on both MTV Push, a global campaign curated by MTV's music and talent teams in both the US and internationally, and MTV's "We Speak Music" campaign, which highlights artists who have shown the best performances on MTV under the theme of "Music as a universal language".
 At the 2022 MTV Video Music Awards, they were nominated for Best New Artist and Best K-Pop and won Push Performance of the Year.
 At the 2022 MTV Europe Music Awards, they were nominated for Best K-Pop and won Best Push Act and Best New Act.

 On December 9, 2022, Seventeen, alongside Hybe Chairman Bang Si-hyuk, received the Building K-cultural Bridges: Culture Ambassador Award at the Los Angeles LA3C festival at Hammer Museum.
 The group was recognized for their role in cultural exchanges between Korea, Asia, and the United States.
 On December 30, Seventeen won the Special International Music Award at the Japan Record Awards.